danskernesdigitalebibliotek/dpl-react/README.md

     <!-- After the necesssary scripts you can start loading applications -->
     <script src="/dist/add-to-checklist.js"></script>
     <script>
-      // For making successfull requests to the different services we need a valid token. window.ddbReact.setToken("XXXXXXXXXXXXXXXXXXXXXX");
+      // For making successfull requests to the different services we need one or more valid tokens. window.ddbReact.setToken("user","XXXXXXXXXXXXXXXXXXXXXX");
+     window.ddbReact.setToken("library","YYYYYYYYYYYYYYYYYYYYYY");

       // If this function isn't called no apps will display.
       // An app will only be displayed if there is a container for it